 Nunnally Johnson lays out the events of the story in the cleanest manner possible.
 Meek professor Richard Wanley (Edward G. Robertson) finishes a lecture about “Some Psychological Aspects of Homicide.”
 With his family out of town, he admires a portrait of a beautiful woman in the window of an art gallery next to his club.
 Almost as if by magic, the subject of the painting is standing there beside him.
 The beautiful Alice Reed (Joan Bennett) invites Wanley to see her apartment.
 What begins as an innocent diversion becomes a nightmare of murder and guilt.

-It’s all good to be real.
-Alice’s angry lover Claude Mazard (Arthur Loft) bursts in, and in a few seconds is on the floor, Grace Kelly’d to death.
+It’s all too good to be real.
+Alice’s angry lover Claude Mazard (Arthur Loft) bursts in, and a few seconds later the man is on the floor, Grace Kelly’d to death.
 Wanley decides that he doesn’t want to throw his life away and agrees to dispose of the body.
 But Alice retains his monogrammed pen as insurance.
 The body is discovered out in the country by a chubby Boy Scout, seen in a Fury– like newsreel.
 Wanley’s best friend, the D.A.
 Frank Lalor (Raymond Massey) invites him out on the police investigation of what is really his own crime scene.
 Our nervous academic is surprised at how a few scraps of evidence allow the police to learn so much about the killer.
-Everything Wanley does seems to point to a psychological desire to be arrested.
-He shows his nervous state to policemen and a tollgate clerk, and practically flaunts the idea that he’s a possible crime suspect in front of Lalor’s top detective.
+Everything Wanley does points to his psychological desire to be arrested.
+He displays his nervous state to policemen and a tollgate clerk, and practically flaunts the idea that he’s a possible crime suspect in front of Lalor’s top detective.
 Lalor even jokes that Wanley is trying to be caught.
 The D.A. notes at least five circumstantial clues linking Wanley to the scene of the crime, but treats it all as a joke.

 The Woman in the Window makes a lot more sense when we take it in the same way that we regard another dream film, William Cameron Menzies’ Invaders from Mars.
 In that picture, everything we see and hear is distorted by the psychology of an imaginative child.
 The story details are absurd because a ten year-old is ‘writing’ them.
 In Window Lang tells a similar Wizard of Oz- like story, and in fact his comic finale directly references Oz.